 \begin{theorem} If $G$ is a $2$-connected cograph, block-graph, well-partitioned chordal graph, split graph, or proper interval graph, then $G$ is MEG-extremal. \end{theorem}

 \begin{remark} As split graphs are a subclass of well-partitioned chordal graphs, it was not necessary to mention them separately in Theorem~\ref{th:2-connected is extremal}.
-However, we still do so keeping as split graphs are a well-known class of graphs. \end{remark}
+However, we still do so since split graphs are a well-known class of graphs. \end{remark}

 \begin{remark} A natural question to ask is whether we can include superclasses of the graph families mentioned in Theorem~\ref{th:2-connected is extremal}.
-In Figure \ref{fig:chordal-counterexemple} we provide example of a $2$-connected interval graph which is not MEG-extremal.
+In Figure \ref{fig:chordal-counterexemple} we provide an example of a $2$-connected interval graph which is not MEG-extremal.
 As interval graphs are also chordal graphs, we cannot hope to extend Theorem~\ref{th:2-connected is extremal} to the family of interval graphs or chordal graphs. \end{remark}